snowerdries/tink-accordion-angular/README.md

 The Tink accordion Angular directive gives you the ability to open/close panels.

-Tink is an in-house developed easy-to-use front end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.
+Tink is an in-house developed easy-to-use front-end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.

 ## Setup